Diego Valeri: MLS Cup Champion (2015–2016)

+MVP year and Second MLS Cup appearance (2017–2019)

 During the 2017 season, Valeri scored 21 goals and earned 11 assists, becoming just the second player in league history to record at least 20 goals and 10 assists across an entire season.
 He also broke the league record for most consecutive games with a goal, scoring a goal in 9 straight matches between 29 July and 24 September.
 Valeri earned his third All-Star selection and played the second half of the match against Real Madrid.
 On 12 August, Valeri became the 18th player in Major League Soccer history to score 50 goals and earn 50 assists when he scored during a 4–1 defeat against Toronto FC.
 A little more than a week later, on 23 August, Valeri became the Timbers all-time top goalscorer; scoring the first goal in a 2–1 victory over the Colorado Rapids and breaking the record set earlier that season by teammate Fanendo Adi.
 Valeri's performances throughout the season were instrumental in securing Portland Timbers the top spot in the Western Conference standings and qualifying for the playoffs.
 The Timbers playoff journey began in the Conference Semifinals against the Houston Dynamo.
 The club were knocked-out after losing 2–1 on aggregate.
 Despite the early defeat, Valeri was awarded the Landon Donovan MVP Award on 4 December 2017.

 Following his MVP season, Valeri scored 14 goals and assisted 14 during the 2018 campaign.
 That season, Valeri, alongside former Lanús teammate Sebastián Blanco, helped lead the Portland Timbers back into the MLS Cup playoffs.
 During the Knockout Round match against FC Dallas on 31 October, Valeri scored a brace to give the Timbers a 2–1 victory.
-In the next round, the Timbers took on rivals Seattle Sounders in the Conference Semifinals.
+In the next round, the Timbers took on rivals Seattle Sounders FC in the Conference Semifinals.
 Valeri assisted both goals for the Timbers as the club took a 2–1 aggregate lead after the first leg of the tie.
 In the second leg, the Sounders won the match 3–2 after extra-time which lead to penalty kicks.
 Valeri converted his penalty as the Timbers won 4–2, advancing to the Conference Finals.
 The Portland Timbers took on Sporting Kansas City in the Western Conference Finals.
 After a 0–0 draw in the first leg, Valeri scored a brace in the second leg to help the Timbers win 3–2 and thus advance to MLS Cup 2018.
-He would go on to start in MLS Cup against Atlanta United on 8 December 2018 but couldn't prevent his side from losing 2–0.
+He would go on to start in MLS Cup against Atlanta United FC on 8 December 2018 but couldn't prevent his side from losing 2–0.

 The next season in 2019, Valeri recorded a career-best 16 assists, which also broke the club record for most assists in a single-season.
 Valeri helped the Portland Timbers qualify for their third-straight MLS Cup playoff appearance.
 They were knocked-out in the first round by Real Salt Lake.